RickofManc/fresh-casts/README.md

 - __Read a Blog Post__

     When a user chooses a blog post from the main homepage list view or category page, they are taken through to a single page that displays all posted details and further features.
-    All site visitors will be able to read about the shared podcast, and use the 'Listen' button to here the show from the host site.
+    All site visitors will be able to read about the shared podcast, and use the 'Listen' button to hear/see the show from the host site.
 Development work is going on to enable users to listen to the show within the site page.
     If users are registered and logged in they will be able to add a like or comment in the conventional manner, a counter provides an indication on how favoured a post is.
 If users have posted the item further options to Edit or Delete their post will be visible.

 <p align="center">